Titan FX

 In sideways or volatile markets, false breakouts are common, where the price briefly breaks through a key level and then quickly reverses.
 This could lead investors to make incorrect trading decisions.
 To mitigate this risk, investors can use volume analysis, multi-timeframe analysis, and other methods to improve their ability to judge the validity of breakouts.

-Real-world Example: 2008 Financial Crisis: The signals in Dow Theory reacted late during the financial crisis.
+Real-world example: During the 2008 Financial Crisis, Dow Theory signals reacted late.
 The abnormal market fluctuations were not immediately recognized by the price trends predicted by Dow Theory.
 Investors relying solely on Dow Theory might have misjudged the timing of market reversals, missing the opportunity to protect their capital.

-2020 COVID-19 Pandemic: At the onset of the pandemic, the market was hit by a sudden shock.
-The effectiveness of Dow Theory was weakened in such an unexpected event, as prices fluctuated sharply, and trend reversals were difficult to predict.
+During the 2020 COVID-19 pandemic, the market was hit by a sudden shock.
+Dow Theory's effectiveness was weakened in such an unexpected event, as prices fluctuated sharply, and trend reversals were difficult to predict.

 6. Practical Applications of Dow Theory in Trading